Afshin-A/Obsidian/CS/Networking/Networking.md

 By state, we mean the data and configuration of a system at a particular point.
 As an analogy, state can be compared to the frames of a video.
 Frame after frame, the video changes.
 Similarly, the state of a system (including applications) constantly changes because the data keeps being worked on.

 **Stateful** is a design architecture where the state of an application (for example, the data pertaining to web requests by one user) is stored in one web server.
 In such an architecture, user requests are handled by a [[Networking#Forward and Backward Proxies|reverse proxy]] and sticky sessions (which are responsible for remembering which server is handling a user's requests) to be sent to the same server throughout the entire session (of a customer is shopping on Walmart.com, for example).
 The problem with this architecture is that it's not **fault tolerant**, meaning that the server handling the client goes down and a new server has to take over, the state of that user will also be lost because no data is being shared between the servers.
 Another issue with the stateful architecture is that it's not [[Networking#Scalability|scalable]]: other servers cannot join in to process requests.
 So for example, a customer with a big order may experience delays.
-In a **stateless** design, the data is stored separately from the servers in databases (so the servers are stateless, not the system). **Redis**, the in-memory data store, is typically used to cache the state.
+In a **stateless** design, the data is stored separately from the servers and in databases (so the servers are stateless, not the system). **Redis**, the in-memory data store, is typically used to cache the state.
 It's fast because it uses RAM, not storage. ==This design solves the problems of scalability and fault tolerance of a stateful architecture.== Now, the state is not stored in just one server, and multiple servers can process requests, resulting in the load being more evenly distributed.

 Stateful and Stateless isn't exclusive to servers.
 It's also applicable to design patterns (RESTful services), programs (like firewalls), and functions.
 For example, the [[HTTP|HTTP]] protocol is stateless because each request is independent and has no knowledge of the previous requests.
 TCP, however, is stateful.
 It establishes and maintains a connection between client and server until that connection is ended.